-The Company has a registered patent in the US on certain aspects of its WilCoTM technology, another patent relating to the IO units connection as well as two registered patents in the US on certain control and management features of automated (robotic) parking systems.
+The Company has a registered patent relating to the IO units connection as well on certain control and management features of autonomous parking systems.

 In recent years the Company has also filed various patent applications in respect of certain technological features developed by it in connection with the Company's operations, involving robotic parking systems.
 These applications were filed in the US, China and Europe.
 The knowledge accumulated in the field of robotic parking systems and the patents in this field are owned by Unitronics Solutions which manufactures the relevant equipment.
 As of the date of this report, a number of patents have been registered, mainly in the field of autonomous parking facilities, and additional applications are also in the stages of registration.